 All micro-credentials include a statement of purpose, learning outcomes and evidence of current or anticipated need by industry, employers or the community.

-The outcomes and impact of the program are subject to evaluation at the end of the 12-month pilot.
+The outcomes and impact of the program are subject to evaluation at the end of the pilot.